Colleton Primary School

 - Training is provided dependent on current needs to specific adults through school who will be working with particular children

-- SENCO / Head attend a lot of training and share with staff
+- SENCO / Head attend an extensive range of training and share with staff

 - Any member of staff who attends training is asked to filter the information back to their teams

-Staff at The Colleton have a vast experience of supporting children with a wide range of SEND e.g. ASD across the spectrum, ADHD, Cerebral Palsy, Downs Syndrome, Prader Willi Syndrome, sensory issues, auditory processing, hearing impairment, visual impairment, specific learning difficulties, physical disabilities6.4: Do teaching assistants have any specific qualifications in SEND?
+Staff at The Colleton have a vast experience of supporting children with a wide range of SEND e.g. ASD across the spectrum including demand avoidance, ADHD, Cerebral Palsy, Downs Syndrome, Prader Willi Syndrome, sensory issues, auditory processing, hearing impairment, visual impairment, specific learning difficulties, physical disabilities.6.4: Do teaching assistants have any specific qualifications in SEND?